 The creation of a handle can be omitted for the creation of bite registrations.
 Optionally, perforations can be added.
-However, this is not possible around the wax walls, see the areas marked in red in image 40.

-image 43: The bite registration in the "perforation" processing step.
+However, this is not possible around the wax walls, see the areas marked image 47: The bite registration in the "perforation" processing step.
 The areas marked in red cannot be perforated.